AlexanderJCS/JANGL/README.md

 To initialize a rectangle, you need to pass the `coords`, `width`, and `height`.
 Now is a good time to talk about how coordinates work.

-The top left of the window has the coordinates `(1, 1)`.
+The top left of the window has the coordinates `(-1, 1)`.
 The bottom right of has the coordinates `(1, -1)`.
 The center of the screen has the coordinates `(0, 0)`.
 What's great about this coordinate system is that your window scales and stretches correctly regardless what your resolution is (the two parameters you passed to `JANGL.init()`).

 Here, you can see a diagram of important coordinates to know in the window.

 ![image](https://github.com/AlexanderJCS/JGLT/assets/98898166/722f8e9c-5c11-4974-bf19-cefe0ac51515)

 With that knowledge, you can make your first rectangle.
-One important thing to note is that all shape classes, the `Texture` class, and the `Shader` class all implement `AutoClosable`: if you forget to close them, there will be a memory leak.
+One important thing to note is that all shape classes (including `Rect`s) as well as several other classes in JANGL implement AutoCloseable.
+It is important to close these classes when you're done to avoid a memory leak.

 Because of this, you can put the `Rect` inside a try-with-resources statement inside your `run()` method.